R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

   - A discussion of what would you would think about improving if you spent more time on it (and why).
   - The ticket write-up from Task 2.

+## Questions we'd like you to consider during this assignment

+Here's a look into our brains at Recurrent -- we often ask these types of questions while doing our work.

+ - What is a good balance between reusable code that’s maintainable vs. super custom and a super great experience for a specific use case?
+ - Consider adding tests where it’s useful, but we don’t need to test everything
+ - When we write tickets we often don’t prescribe an implementation, but describe that the outcome should be and any questions and considerations along the way
+ - Whenever choosing a component, please discuss why you chose the component.
+   Discuss any thoughts you have on things like accessibility, ease of implementation, etc. For example, choosing to use a `Paper` component vs. a `Card` or choosing a `Link` vs. `Button` (or even which type of `Link`).
+ - We also like to consider code organization.
+Does it make sense for a calculation to be a part of a component file, a separate module, or even an api concern?